afearbm/new-relic-plugins/netapp/README.md

-# Blue Medora NetApp Plugin for New Relic
+# Blue Medora NetApp Storage Plugin for New Relic

-The **Blue Medora NetApp Plugin for New Relic** allows you to monitor your NetApp performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.
+The **Blue Medora NetApp Storage Plugin for New Relic** allows you to monitor your NetApp Storage performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

-This guide includes instructions for installing and configuring the Blue Medora NetApp Plugin for New Relic.
+This guide includes instructions for installing and configuring the Blue Medora NetApp Storage Plugin for New Relic.

 ----

 ## Obtaining the Plugin
-You can find the New Relic NetApp plugin in the following locations:
+You can find the New Relic NetApp Storage Plugin in the following locations:

 - New Relic Storefront [Here](<link TBD>)
 - Plugin Central

 ## System Requirements

-The NetApp plugin collects data by making REST calls to OnCommand API Services.
+The NetApp Storage plugin collects data by making REST calls to OnCommand API Services.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**
 - A New Relic account

-**NetApp Plugin Requirements**
+**NetApp Storage Plugin Requirements**
 - **NetApp OnCommand ApiServices:** NetApp OnCommand API Services version 1.0 or 1.1 is required to collect data.
 - **A Blue Medora License.** A trial license will ship with the plugin.
 This license will remain effective for the duration of the Blue Medora beta trial period.